-The following table sets out the remuneration disclosure, for relevant Police Officers (Chief Officer rank) and Senior Staff (Chief Officer equivalent rank), whose salary is equal to, or more than £60,000 per year.
+The following table sets out the remuneration disclosure, for relevant Police Officers (Chief Officer rank) and Senior Staff (Chief Officer equivalent rank), whose salary is equal to, or morethan £60,000 per year.
 The regulation requires individuals whose salary exceeds £150,000 per year, to be identified by name.

 Expense allowances include "essential user" car lump sum allowance and benefit in kind includes the money value of benefits received otherwise than in cash e.g. private use of a Force asset.
-Other payments include those allowances only relevant to Police Officers such as rent allowance and compensatory grant.
-During the year no amounts where paid in respect of compensation for loss of employment.
-Equivalent disclosure is provided for the previous year 2019/20.
+Other payments include those allowances only relevant to Police Officers such asrent allowance and compensatory grant.
+During the year no amounts were paid in respect of compensation for loss of employment.
+Equivalent disclosure is provided for the previous year 2020/21.